oppia/oppia-web-developer-docs/Webpack.md

 ### webpack.terser.config.ts

 This config was written so that it can be used in the e2e tests run on Circle CI.
 You can refer to this [discussion](https://discuss.circleci.com/t/build-fails-with-error-spawn-enomem/30537/10) on why it was needed.
 This basically disables the parallelism in the terser config.

-## Common Errors in webpack

-### Module not found: Error: Can't resolve '...'
-This is most likely caused due to incorrect path mentioned in import or require statements.
-In this case, try to look for errors like spelling mistakes in the path or ensure that a file exists in that path.

-If the import statement refers to a third-party library.
-Running `yarn install` should fix this problem.